johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 The problem we have to solve is how to associate a unique *observable subscription handler* with each Observable (i.e., with each `send()` request that receives that Observable), **in the face of** needing to have only a **single active *Faye subscription handler***.
 This is going to require a little higher level programming.
 Stick with me --xxx-- we can get through this together, though it may take a few more ergs than we've expended on previous topics.

-Let's propose that our problem is that we are binding the *observable subscription function* logic to our *Faye subscription handler* too soon/too statically.
+Let's propose defining our problem as follows: we are binding the *observable subscription function* logic to our *Faye subscription handler* too soon/too statically.
 Our solution needs to do late/dynamic binding of the *observable subscription function* logic.
 It needs to delay binding the function returned by the *observable subscription function factory* until a request is made so it can associate a unique one to each request.
 We have to make a little leap here.
-Conceptually, what we're going to do is **store** an instance of that *observable subscription factory function* each time a request is made.
+Conceptually, what we're going to do is **create and store** an instance of that *observable subscription factory function* each time a request is made.
 Later, when we get a response, we'll retrieve that stored function and use it to give us a unique *observable subscription function* for the request.
 For the rest of this article, we'll refer to this stored function as our *handler factory*.

 This construction let's us associate a **unique** *observable subscription function* with each observable.
 The approach we'll take goes something like this:

-1. At the time a user-land request is issued (via `ClientProxy#send`), we'll create an instance of the *handler factory*, along with a unique identifier for the request.
+1. At the time a user-land request is issued, we'll create an instance of the *handler factory*, along with a unique identifier\* (`id` field) for the request.
 We'll store an association between the unique id and the *handler factory* in a map.
-2. When a response is received, we'll extract the identifier from the response, and use it to look up the *handler factory*.
+2. When a response is received, we'll extract the `id` from the response, and use it to look up the *handler factory*.
 We'll then use this unique instance of the *handler factory* to give us the actual final *observable subscription function* associated with the request, and use this to emit the result.
 Since the only observable associated with this *observable subscription function* is the originator of the request, that's the only one that receives the emitted result.
-3. To tie these things together, we need to pass the identifier all the way through the request/response flow.
-The requesting code generates the identifier, it's attached (as the `id` property) the outbound message, and finally returned on the corresponding inbound message.
+3. To tie these things together, we need to pass the `id` all the way through the request/response flow.
+The requesting code generates the `id` property, it's attached to the outbound message, and finally returned on the corresponding inbound message.
 Then we use it as described in step 2 above.

+> \*At last, we see the genesis of the `id` field we've been carrying along with our messages all this time!

 > The pattern we described in step 3 above is often referred to as using [correlation ids](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) (for example, here's a [tutorial showing how](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) a similar concept can be used for writing native RabbitMQ client apps).